ctrlplusb/easy-peasy/website/docs/docs/tutorial/consuming-state.md

   // ...
 ```

 This is another example of our `mapState` function performing some state deriving, however, in this case we are also using an incoming `id` prop within the state deriving process.
-Once again the API that we will introduce later will help with this.
+Again, we will late introduce an API to help deal with these cases.

 ## A note on optimisation